 - From Towada Art Center, it is less than a 10-minute drive.

 Risoukyō, which isn’t too far from the city center of Towada, is best known for the 200,000 irises of 500 different species blooming from May to July.
 Apart from the iris, they have other flowers, such as Chinese peonies and Lupines, bursting from their ground.

 The tourist farm is a facility built to convey the importance of treasuring the food in front of us and the benefits of organic farming.

 Tip: To adore these varieties of flowers in one visit, come between late June to early July.

 In addition to the flowers, Risoukyō has an activity menu for you to choose from.
-From making pizza and soba noodles to harvesting water shields in their pond, there are plenty of things you can participate in.
+From making pizza and soba noodles to harvesting water shields in their pond, you can participate in plenty of things.

 For more information, please refer to their website HERE.